Defence industry of Ukraine: History

 Some Soviet ICBMs were actually built at the Yuzhmash plant in the Ukrainian city of Dnipro.
 Russia's only aircraft carrier was also built in the Ukrainian SSR, as well as a number of other Russian military ships.

 From 1992 to 1996, 113 Ukrainian enterprises were engaged in dual-use goods, including weapons.
 The lack of clear legislation resulted in an arms market where everyone earned whatever however they could, including in illegal schemes.
-The state took control of Ukraine's defense industry in October 1996 under the company Ukrspetsexport.
+The state took control of Ukraine's defence industry in October 1996 under the company Ukrspetsexport.

 From 1992 to 2014, Ukrainian military exports mainly fell into three categories: new or used equipment, joint development, and maintenance of Soviet-made machinery and equipment.
-The output of Ukrainian defense plants grew 58% in 2009, with largest growth reported by aircraft builders (77%) and ship builders (71%).
+The output of Ukrainian defence plants grew 58% in 2009, with largest growth reported by aircraft builders (77%) and ship builders (71%).
 Until 2011, the first place for Ukraine in terms of profitability was the sale of aircraft and the provision of services for its modernization and repair.
 In second place was armored vehicles.
 In 2011 trade in armored vehicles (including the export of the T-84 Oplot to Thailand) replaced the military aviation export as most profitable military exports, and since then third place has traditionally been occupied by trade in air defense equipment.
 In 2012 (by far Ukraine's most successful year of arms export) Ukraine had the status of world's 4th largest arms exporter.
 In 2013 Ukraine's defense sector manufactured a total of 11.7 billion Ukrainian hryvnia (₴) worth of goods, ₴10 billion of which were exported.
 Prior to 2014 a major part of Ukraine's military business was the selling of Soviet-era stockpiles.

 Since the 2014 start of the war in Donbas, Ukraine's military industry focused more on its internal arms market and started to export significantly fewer abroad.
 Before 2014, Ukrainian producers had not received significant revenues from the Armed Forces of Ukraine.
 In the first 9 months of 2014, Ukraine's defense sector produced a record ₴13 billion worth of goods, and the increase was largely due to government orders for the war in Donbas.
 Meanwhile, the Ukrainian army began to buy weapons, ammunition and equipment abroad en masse.
 And since every year, the percentage of such imports increases.
 As a result of Ukraine's arms manufacturing refocus on its own military needs, it slipped to the 9th spot among top global arms exporters by 2015.